 • Located within the Sompting/Lancing and Worthing gap.
-This site plays a role in maintaining the Sompting- Worthing Strategic Gap.
+This site plays a role in maintaining the Sompting-Worthing Strategic Gap.

-Despite concerns regarding the impact of development on the integrity of the Local Gap, this site is recommended for inclusion as an allocation in the Local Plan.
+Despite concerns regarding the impact of development on the integrity of the Local Gap, it is not considered that the negatives would outweigh the positives.
 The potential allocation of this site reflects the fact that there are very few unconstrained sites within the district to provide significant levels of development and that the site could accommodate some development without significant landscape impacts.

-Site 4 - Land to West of Highview, Mount Way, Lancing Site size (ha): 0.65 Current use: Residential garden Proposed use: Residential land Water quality Criteria Performance Comment Will allocation lead to development within a Groundwater Source Protection Zone?
+Site 4 - Land to West of Highview, Mount Way, Lancing Site size (ha): 0.65 Current use: Residential garden land Proposed use: Residential Water quality Criteria Performance Comment Will allocation lead to development within a Groundwater Source Protection Zone?
 G - No Land use efficiency Criteria Performance Comment Will the allocation make use of previously developed land?
 R - No Will the allocation fall within an area of potentially contaminated land?
 A - No Biodiversity Criteria Performance Comment Will allocation impact upon a Site of Special Scientific Interest (SSSI)?
 G - No Will allocation impact upon an SNCI, LNR or any other BAP habitat?
 A - Lancing Ring LNR/SNCI is located immediately to the north of the site.
 Development would need to be designed to minimise any impacts on the LNR/SNCI